jamestomasino/gopher.zone/README.md

 repository/blog chooses to replicate the content rather than link to it.

+## Build from Source

+This repo uses submodules for the theme.
+To properly clone the repository you should run:

+    git clone --recurse-submodules <path to repo>

+You'll need to install `hugo` to build the project, but once done you can run the local testing server as so:

+    make serve

 ## Copyright

 If your content is duplicated/linked to here and you don't want it